jaceyshome/super-cat/README.md

 ## Data service ##
-The data service takes the responsibility to handle communication between components, state changes or sync data with other modules including server and local storage etc.
+The data service is developed based on the observer pattern.
+It takes the responsibility to handle communication between components by the shared data, component state changes or synchronise data with other modules including the server and the local data etc. The purpose is to make the data flow clear between each of components in a group.
-The flow is much clear and it is easy and effective to write test code for the complex logic in the data service as it doesn't need to get DOM elements.

 ![](./doc/assets/data-flow-with-data-service.png)

-Base: ```src/js/lib/data-service.js```
+Source: ```src/js/lib/data-service.js```

-Example: ```src/components/_cat-clicker/cat-service.js```
+An example: ```src/components/_cat-clicker/cat-service.js```